clemens-tolboom/tkfast/README.md

 This demos running FastAPI within a TKInter application.

-After installing the dependencies run `python main.py` then visit http://localhost:8000
+After installing the dependencies run `python main.py` then visit http://localhost:8000 and http://localhost:8000/docs

 By tweaking arguments or through GUI we can either
 - use the GUI as a Client only